Pepelux/sippts/README.txt

 -r  <integer>    = Remote port (default: 5060)
--proto <string>  = Protocol (udp, tcp or all (both of them) - By default: ALL) -ip <string>     = Source IP (by default it is the same as host) -nodb            = Don't save into database (default save results on sippts.db) -v               = Verbose (trace information)
+-proto <string>  = Protocol (udp, tcp or all (both of them) - By default: ALL) -ip <string>     = Source IP (by default it is the same as host) -ua <string>     = Customize the UserAgent
+-db              = Save results into database (sippts.db) -nolog           = Don't show anything on the console -v               = Verbose (trace information)
 -vv              = More verbose (more detailed trace)